Temporal Fact Reasoning over Hyper-Relational Knowledge Graphs: Experiments

-We conduct several ablation studies to demonstrate the importance of different model components of HypeTKG.
-We devise three model variants.
+\paragraph{Ablation Study} We conduct ablation studies to demonstrate the importance of different model components of HypeTKG.
 In study A (Variant A), we neglect the qualifiers in all HTKG facts and do not include any qualifier learning component.
-In study B (Variant B), we remove qualifier attention in QATGE and keep other components unchanged.
-In study C (Variant C), we remove the qualifier matcher in QMD and keep others unchanged.
-From Table \ref{tab: proportion wiki} and \ref{tab: proportion yago}, we observe that learning qualifiers is essential in reasoning HTKGs.
-We also find that both qualifier attention in QATGE and qualifier matcher contribute to the improvement in qualifier modeling.
-We further discuss the effectiveness of different model components in a varying proportion of qualifier-augmented facts in Section \ref{sec: proportion}.
+In study B (Variant B), we remove qualifier attention in QATGE.
+In study C (Variant C), we remove the qualifier matcher in QMD.
+In study D (Variant D), we exclude time modeling modules and neglect timestamps in primary quadruples.
+From Table \ref{tab: proportion}, we observe that learning qualifiers is essential in reasoning HTKGs.
+Both qualifier attention in QATGE and qualifier matcher contribute to qualifier modeling.
+We also find that modeling temporal information is essential for temporal fact reasoning.